tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 const mySymbol: symbol = Symbol("key");
 ```

-Here, "mySymbol" could be used as a key in an object and it would be guaranteed to be unique.
+Here, `mySymbol` could be used as a key in an object and it would be guaranteed to be unique.
 Symbols can also be used in other capacities, but feel free to look into them another time.
 This type is not even remotely as common as the other types.